subbareddy248/ClickBait_Resources/README.md

 	elmo_features = np.mean(elmo.embed_sentence(tk.tokenize(wx_sentence))[2],axis=0)

 * "allennlp" module can be downloaded from "https://github.com/allenai/allennlp"
-* "elmo_weights.hdf5" file can be downloaded from ""
-* "options.json" file can be downloaded from ""
+* "elmo_weights.hdf5","options.json" files can be downloaded from this [folder](https://bit.ly/2SV0bPc)
 * "wxconv" module can be downloaded from "https://github.com/irshadbhat/indic-wx-converter"
 * "polyglot_tokenizer" module can be downloaded from "https://github.com/ltrc/polyglot-tokenizer"